Hog-Eyed Man

 Maxine Gerber

 Jason became friends with west-coaster Maxine Gerber during trips to Clifftop (i.e., the Appalachian String Band Festival held in Camp Washington Carver, West Virginia at the end of every summer) starting in 2016, where whiskey and chocolate have fueled many a late-night jam.
 Rob got to know her too when Hog-eyed Man played a CA festival in 2019.
 Considering that Max has been a top-tier banjo player for decades, she is criminally under-recorded.
-When we began thinking about a new album in 2021, Max was our first call.
+When we began thinking about who we wanted on Kicked Up a Devil of a Row, Max was our first call.
 Whether in duo, trio, or full band settings her supremely tasteful rhythmic banjo perfectly supports anyone lucky enough to be in the jam, adding lift and nuance but never distracting from the innate beauty of the tunes.
 Pure magic!

 Brendan Doyle